 [Reading Eggs Feature Focus] Placement Tests & Individualized Lessons

-Before the first lesson is ever launched, students are presented with a placement test.
-They can opt to bypass the test and begin at lesson 1 in either Reading Eggs or Reading Eggspress or take the placement test and advance to a lesson that is more instructionally in tune with their current learning abilities.
+Before the first lesson is ever launched, students are presented with a placement test in Reading Eggs and Reading Eggspress.
+They can opt to bypass the test and begin at lesson 1 in Reading Eggs, Reading Eggspress, or Fast Phonics, or take the placement test and advance to a lesson that is more instructionally in tune with their current learning abilities.

 Before we dig in, teachers using Fast Phonics should note that a written placement test is available via the Teacher Guides under Quick Links > Fast Phonics.
 Stay tuned for in-program placement test updates to come!